The Atiyah--Segal completion theorem in twisted K-theory: The general case

 \begin{lemma} Theorem \ref{mainthm} holds and $K_G^{\tau+*}(X)$ is finitely generated over $R(G)$ when $X = G/H$, where $H$ is a closed subgroup of $G$. \end{lemma} \begin{proof} Notice that $G/H = G \times_H \pt$ and that $EG \times G/H = G \times_H EG$.
 For any $H$-space $Z$, we have a natural local equivalence of topological groupoids

 giving rise to a natural change of groups isomorphism

 Consider the diagram

-Here the bottom row is a change of groups isomorphism as in \eqref{twchg}; the top row is an isomorphism because of the isomorphism \eqref{twchg} and the fact that $I_H$-adic and $I_G$-adic completions of an $R(H)$-module agree (see \cite{SRRL}, Corollary 3.9); and the vertical map on the right is an isomorphism by Lemma \ref{lemmapt} and the observation that $EG$ is a model for $EH$.
+Here the bottom row is a change of groups isomorphism as in \eqref{twchg}; the top row is an isomorphism because of the isomorphism \eqref{twchg} and the fact that $I_H$-adic and $I_G$-adic completions of an $R(H)$-module agree (see \cite{SRRL}, Corollary 3.9); and the vertical map on the right is an isomorphism by Lemma~\ref{lemmapt} and the observation that $EG$ is a model for $EH$.
 Thus the map on the left is also an isomorphism, which shows that Theorem \ref{mainthm} holds in this case.
-To see that $K^{\tau+*}_G(G/H)$ is finitely generated as an $R(G)$-module, observe that the isomorphism \eqref{twchg} and Lemma \ref{lemmapt} imply that it is finitely generated over $R(H)$.
-The claim now follows from the fact that $R(H)$ is finite over $R(G)$ (see \cite{SRRL}, Proposition 3.2). \end{proof} \begin{lemma} Theorem \ref{mainthm} holds and $K_G^{\tau+*}(X)$ is finitely generated over $R(G)$ when $X$ is of the form $X = G/H \times S^n$, $n\geq0$. \end{lemma} \begin{proof} The case where $n=0$ follows from Lemma \ref{lemmaorbit} and the axiom of disjoint unions.
+To see that $K^{\tau+*}_G(G/H)$ is finitely generated as an $R(G)$-module, observe that the isomorphism \eqref{twchg} and Lemma~\ref{lemmapt} imply that it is finitely generated over $R(H)$.
+The claim now follows from the fact that $R(H)$ is finite over $R(G)$ (see \cite{SRRL}, Proposition 3.2). \end{proof} \begin{lemma} Theorem \ref{mainthm} holds and $K_G^{\tau+*}(X)$ is finitely generated over $R(G)$ when $X$ is of the form $X = G/H \times S^n$, $n\geq0$. \end{lemma} \begin{proof} The case where $n=0$ follows from Lemma~\ref{lemmaorbit} and the axiom of disjoint unions.
 For $n > 0$, the claim follows inductively from the Mayer--Vietoris sequences arising from the decomposition of $S^n$ into upper and lower hemispheres $S^n_+$ and $S^n_-$.
-Lemma \ref{lemmaorbit} and the inductive assumption imply that all groups in the Mayer--Vietoris sequence
+Lemma~\ref{lemmaorbit} and the inductive assumption imply that all groups in the Mayer--Vietoris sequence

-except possibly $K^{\tau+*}_G(G/H \times S^n)$ are finitely generated over $R(G)$, whence $K^{\tau+*}_G(G/H \times S^n)$ is also finitely generated, as claimed.
+except $K^{\tau+*}_G(G/H \times S^n)$ are finitely generated over $R(G)$, whence the remaining group $K^{\tau+*}_G(G/H \times S^n)$ must also be finitely generated, as claimed.
 It follows that the sequence obtained from \eqref{mvseq} by completion with respect to the augmentation ideal $I_G$ is exact.
-Now the claim that Theorem \ref{mainthm} holds for the space $G/H \times S^n$ follows from Lemma \ref{lemmaorbit} and the inductive assumption by comparing the completed sequence to the Mayer--Vietoris sequence of the pair
+Now the claim that Theorem \ref{mainthm} holds for the space $G/H \times S^n$ follows from Lemma~\ref{lemmaorbit} and the inductive assumption by comparing the completed sequence to the Mayer--Vietoris sequence of the pair

 and applying the five lemma. \end{proof}